nolu-thando/Day4_Assignment/README.md

 Question 12:
 What data is available regarding the market size and growth potential for your software?

 Question 13:
 How can understanding market trends inform your software’s positioning and development?
+- Understanding market trends informs you emerging technologies, new business models, how you can shift user behaviors and more.